 - On the left, humans come together to define rules (rights, standards, policies)

 - In the middle, those rules are codified (legally & technically) into a Trust Framework

 - On the right, organisations (and their machines) can check they have agreed to the rules

 In this diagram, we illustrate that this can also include the explicit permission of an end user (permission is aligned with consumer ‘consent’ used in Open Banking).
 The end user doesn’t need to be in the Trust Framework but they do want to know the organisations handling their data (e.g. software applications) are in it – so they can have trust in the processes and mechanisms of redress if needed.
 The Trust Framework also supports two other models of implementation: where data rights are predefined and don’t need granular user permission, and where usage rights are waived using an open data license.
 To summarise, there are three types of use-case:

 - Open data (verifiable)

-- Shared data (without consent)
+- Shared data (without granular permission)

-- Shared data (with consent)
+- Shared data (with granular permission)

 A critical design feature of a Trust Framework is that it does as little as possible.
 It doesn’t define the rules, nor does it touch the underlying data, or know who the end users are.
 It just verifies that rules have been agreed and can enable their enforcement.